padro89/snakemake-workflow-cnag/README.md

 - There is some problem with the `lfcShrinkage()` part.
 Second argument should be `coefs`, not `contrasts`.
 Maybe if I fix this part it will work with the latest version.
 - I don't need a specific environment to test this, I can just run and correct the script in my system deactivating conda/mamba.

-## Implement the option to use Limma instead of DESEQ2
+## Implement the option to use limma instead of DESeq2

 ## Some kind of comparation or Benchmark